ExpressPQDelivery/epqd_server_lib_forM4/README.md

 - [x] AWS Ubuntu 22.04 instance with Intel Xeon E5 CPU (2.30GHz) and 1 GB RAM.

-## Extra info

-If you want to test the performance on **traditional** TLS 1.3 you only need to:

-1. Comment out the Post-quantum defines that we added in file `wolfssl/wolfSSL.I-CUBE-wolfSSL_conf.h`.

-2. Uncomment `#define HAVE_TRADITIONAL`.

-3. Compile and run.

-The default algorithms that WolfSSL 4.7.0 uses are:

-- ECDHE (Elliptic Curve Diffie-Hellman Ephemeral) with curve **SECP256R1** for key exchange.

-- RSA-2048 for digital signatures.

-To override them and use ECC in authentication you have to:

-1. Uncomment `#define MY_HAVE_ECC`.

-2. Compile and run.

-Now the traditional algorithms that are used are:

-- ECDHE (Elliptic Curve Diffie-Hellman Ephemeral) with curve **SECP256R1** for key exchange.

-- ECDSA (Elliptic Curve DSA) with curve **SECP256R1** for authentication.

 ## License
 For all the licenses of the components of this project, see file ``Third-party-licenses.txt`.